Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/interior.rst

 are connected in a Soft Body simulation.

 But two vertices could freely rotate if you do not create additional edges between them.
 Have you ever tried building a storage shelf out of four planks alone?
-Well - do not do it, it will not be stable.
+Well, do not do it, it will not be stable.
 The logical method to keep a body from collapsing would be to create additional edges between the vertices.
 This works pretty well, but would change your mesh topology drastically.